Günter Figal

 Günter Figal (15 July 1949 – 17 January 2024) was a German philosopher and professor of philosophy at University of Freiburg.

-He was a specialist in the thought of Hans-Georg Gadamer, and Martin Heidegger.
-His research focused on hermeneutics, phenomenology, German classical philosophy and the history of metaphysics.
-Figal was the president of the Martin-Heidegger-Society between 2003 and 2015.
-Figal died at the age of 74.
+He was born in Langenberg.
+He was a specialist in the thought of Hans-Georg Gadamer and Martin Heidegger.
+His research focused on hermeneutics, phenomenology, German classical philosophy, and the history of metaphysics.
+Figal became the president of the Martin-Heidegger-Society in 2003 and resigned in 2015.

+During a radio interview in 2015, Figal explicitly mentioned the Black Notebooks as a motivating factor for his resignation, specifying their antisemitic content—such as Heidegger's remark that Husserl's Jewishness limited his philosophical progression.
+Figal said these remarks were unworthy of a philosopher and that the content of the notebooks had come as a complete surprise to him.
+He drew a distinction between Heidegger's earlier work, up to and including Being and Time, and the mid-1930s writings where the antisemitic remarks appear.

+Figal died in Ulm at the age of 74.